-You will get free upgrades for the same version of the product.
+You will get free upgrades for the same major version of the product.

 - Unzip the content of the .zip file and then drag the “.mzp” file onto one of your viewports in 3ds Max .
-The script automatically installs itself.
+The plugin automatically installs itself.

 - A dialog called “Software Activation” pops-up.
 Enter your license key in the text field.
-(You received 2 license keys by email when you purchased the product).
+(You received a license key by email when you purchased the product).

 - If the license key is correct, Spline Cleaner will start.

-- To add the script to a toolbar, go to the Menu > Customize > Customize user interface…
+- To add the plugin to a toolbar, go to the Menu > Customize > Customize user interface…

 - Go to the “Toolbars” tab and pick the category “Spline Dynamics”.

-- The script’s name, “Spline Cleaner”, must be listed there.
+- The plugin’s name, “Spline Cleaner”, must be listed there.
 Just drag it onto a toolbar and you’re done!

 The User Interface (UI).
 Overview

-This script comes with an interactive tool called the Splines Info Dialog (topmost button), wich displays very useful information about the selected shapes/splines.
+This plugin comes with an interactive tool called the Splines Info Dialog (topmost button), wich displays very useful information about the selected shapes/splines.

 It can also make a diagnosis of possible errors on your splines, such as overlapping duplicates, double splines, overlapping vertices and empty shapes.